datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 The metadata for archived studies (MAS) contains only a few elements, most of which are optional.
 The top-level element is a Study.
 This element in turn contains a number of entries, which might themselves be elements.

-There are only five high-level elements: study, dataset, person, publication, and person reference.
-This section gives an overview over the elements in MAS.
-For each sub-element we give the name, whether it is optional, the type of data that it should contain, e.g. text or integer, and optionally an explanation what it should describe.
+There are six high-level elements: study, dataset, person, contributor, publication, and person reference.
+This section gives an overview of the elements in MAS.
+For each sub-element we give the name, whether it is optional, the type of data that it should contain, e.g. text or integer, and optionally an explanation of what it should describe.
 So for example:

 - Purpose (optional): text, purpose of study